Fate (video game): Narration

-Community Content
+Community content

 The Fate community creates a variety of mods for other players to use.
 Fate's developers have released tools to aid in the creation of mods and over one hundred mods exist in a community database.
 Mods for Fate range from simple potions and weapons to new spells and town make-overs.
 The community has created tutorials for creating new weapons, armor, spells, monsters, and other such items.
 One pitfall of these activities is the stability of the game; for this reason, it is recommended that the original game files be backed up prior to the installation of any third-party changes.

 Merchandising

 In December 2021, the owners of the Fate franchise's Facebook and Twitter accounts utilized reaction polls to determine which Fate character the community favored most.
 The most voted upon was Fate personified as shown on the game’s cover, and a limited edition plush of this character was later released by WildTangent as merchandise on July 15, 2022.
 This was announced on the Steam page for the game, and the plush was successfully funded via a Makeship crowdfunding campaign.

+A second Makeship crowdfunding campaign launched in 2025 to coincide with the release of FATE: Reawakened, this time for a plushie of the series’ Brain Beast.